-TRANSFERS AND WITHDRAWLS
+TRANSFERS AND WITHDRAWALS

-A student transferring or withdrawing from school must obtain a withdrawal form from the Guidance/School Counseling Office.
-This form must be properly signed by all teachers, counselor, and parents.
-All outstanding financial obligations must be met to ensure release of students' transcripts.
+A student transferring or withdrawing from school must obtain a withdrawal form from the School Counseling Office.
+This form must be properly signed by all teachers, counselors, and parents.
+All outstanding financial obligations must be met to ensure the release of students' transcripts.

-CHANGE OF EMAIL ADDRESS , PHONE NUMBER, or EMERGENCY CONTACT
+CHANGE OF ADDRESS, PHONE NUMBER, EMAIL, and/or EMERGENCY CONTACT